At 10-15 hrs/week

 Each project will be reviewed by the Udacity reviewer network.
 Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes.

-Access to this Nanodegree program runs for the length of time specified above.
-If you do not graduate within that time period, you will continue learning with month-to-month payments.
+Access to this Nanodegree program runs for the length of time specified in the payment card above.
+If you do not graduate within that time period, you will continue learning with month to month payments.
 See the Terms of Use and FAQs for other policies regarding the terms of access to our Nanodegree programs.

-Please see the Udacity Program FAQs for policies on enrollment in our programs.
+Please see the Udacity Nanodegree program FAQs for policies on enrollment in our programs.

 Many of our graduates continue on to our Artificial Intelligence Nanodegree program, Natural Language Processing Nanodegree Program, Robotics Engineer Nanodegree program, and our Self-Driving Car Engineer Nanodegree programs.
 Feel free to explore other Nanodegree program options as well.